 We do not offer general anesthesia or deep sedation services at this time.
 Patients who require light conscious sedation must first be evaluated to determine if they are a candidate for that procedure and may only be seen during regular office hours.
 Nitrous Oxide Gas is available for enhanced conscious sedation and only to Fee For Service Patients who are seen on Wednesdays or after-hours.
-Please Note: Insurance plans are not accepted on Wednesdays and patients are required to sign a waiver of insurance coverage to be eligible for Nitrous Oxide administration.
+Please Note: Insurance plans including Medicaid and Medicare are not accepted on Wednesdays and patients are required to sign a waiver of insurance coverage to be eligible for Nitrous Oxide administration.

 No, Dr. Moo is a general dentist with a Doctor of Dental Surgery (DDS) degree who has limited his practice to emergency dental care, extractions, root canals and dentures.

 Any treatment performed here is done on an emergency care basis.
 We encourage you to visit your regular dentist for follow-up care.
 Record of your visit can be sent to your regular dentist at no extra cost upon request.
 It is the patient’s responsibility to receive continued care, cleanings, and all required follow-up care from their regular dentist.

 No. Our clinic focuses on emergency care, extractions, root canals and dentures.

 A non-refundable after hours booking fee is charged to book an appointment online to cover the cost of opening our office and meeting you at a time that is most convenient for you outside of our normal hours of operation.
 This fee is not charged when you call and make your appointment during regular office hours.